top 5 best service dog breeds

 10. Cavalier King Charles Spaniel

 Cavalier King Charles Spaniels are affectionate, gentle, and easy to train, making them excellent service dogs for emotional and psychiatric support.
-They thrive on human connection and are highly attuned to their handler’s emotional state.
+They thrive on human connection, are highly attuned to their handler’s emotional state, and form strong, lasting bonds.

-While their silky coats require regular brushing, their small size and loving nature make them ideal for people seeking quiet, comforting companionship in a service dog.
+While their silky coats require regular brushing, their loving nature, intuitive companionship, and ability to provide emotional stability make them a dependable choice for those seeking a calm and supportive service dog.

 Why a Strong Work Ethic is Essential for Service Dogs